ARTICLE I: NAME, OPERATING AUTHORITY PURPOSE

-Subordinate offices of the USLF shall be a registrar, merchandise coordinator, advertising manager, and journal editor.
-Subordinate offices shall be appointed by the president with approval of the Board of Directors.
-A subordinate office may resign effective upon giving notice to the Board of Directors, president, or secretary unless the notice specifies a later time for the effectiveness of such resignation.
+Subordinate officers of the USLF shall be a Registrar and any other officers deemed necessary by the Board.
+Subordinate officers shall be appointed by the President with approval of the Board of Directors.
+A subordinate officer may resign effective upon giving notice to the Board of Directors, President, or Secretary unless the notice specifies a later time for the effectiveness of such resignation.
 No approval is necessary.
 Any appointee may be removed from office, without cause, by a two-thirds majority vote of the Board of Directors.

 ARTICLE IV: SECTION 1 A - DUTIES OF REGISTRAR

-The duties of the Registrar are to research and produce registration certificates and/or recorded documents, to maintain statistics of both purebred and crossbred Lipizzans, and release information relative to the USLF’s records as directed by the Board and/or the Registration Review Committee, to prepare and submit written opinions with recommendations for action to the Registration Review Committee and the Board of Directors, to make an annual report to the membership, and to sign and record all transfers or changes in any registered horse’s status.
-The Registrar also chairs the Registration Review committee.
+The duties of the Registrar are to research and produce registration certificates and/or recorded documents, to maintain statistics of both purebred Lipizzans and Lipizzan crosses, and release information relative to the USLF’s records as directed by the Board and/or the Registration Committee, to prepare and submit written opinions with recommendations for action to the Registration Committee and the Board of Directors, to make an annual report to the membership, and to sign and record all transfers or changes in any registered horse’s status.
+The Registrar also chairs the Registration committee.

 ARTICLE V: MEETINGS

-There shall be an annual meeting of the membership of the United States Lipizzan USLF.
+There shall be an annual meeting of the membership of the United States Lipizzan Federation.
 The annual meeting shall be held within 60 days of the close of the fiscal year on October 31 of each year.
-The Board of Directors shall meet at least quarterly, either by mail, telephone, or in person.
-Standing and other committees shall meet as redeemed necessary by whatever method is most expedient.
+The Board of Directors shall meet at least quarterly, either by email, telephone, or in person.
+Standing and other committees shall meet as deemed necessary by whatever method is most expedient.
 Other membership meetings may be called as needed or petitioned.

-ARTICLE V: SECTION 1 – NOTICE OF MEETINGS
+ARTICLE V: SECTION 1 A - NOTICE OF MEMBERSHIP MEETINGS

 ARTICLE V: SECTION 2 - QUORUMS AT MEETINGS